joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/11/09/sports/baseball/aaron-judge-yankees-offseason.html?searchResultPosition=8

 **When We’ll Know: The Remaining Key Factors in Georgia, Nevada, Arizona**\
-`Who will control the Senate as well as the House?
+`Who will control the Senate and the House?
 Settle in for a long wait.`\
 https://nytimes.com/2022/11/09/upshot/election-midterms-winners.html?searchResultPosition=9

 **Accessories That Are Worth the Fuzz**\